-There must be evidence that the glider did not land and that no MoP was used during the claimed soaring performance.
-An interruption in barograph-recorded data will not compromise proof of flight continuity provided that the OO and NAC are convinced no critical data is missing and the evidence for flight continuity remains indisputable.
-In the event of failure of the pressure altitude recording by a FR or by a barograph used in conjunction with a GPS position recorder, evidence of flight continuity may be assessed from a time plot of GPS calculated altitudes.
+There must be evidence that the glider did not land and that no MoP was used during the soaring performance.

-The five-hour duration flight does not require a barogram to prove flight continuity if the flight is made under the continual attention of an OO.
+- a.
+An interruption in barograph-recorded data will not compromise proof of flight continuity provided that the OO and NAC are convinced that no critical data is missing and the evidence remains indisputable. - b.
+Evidence of flight continuity may also be assessed from a time plot of GPS height data. - c.
+The Silver duration flight does not require a barogram for flight continuity evidence if the flight is made under the continual attention of an OO.
+In this case, release altitude may be certified by the tow pilot or ground launch supervisor, and the OO must be satisfied that the loss of height is significantly less than 1000 metres.